-The Supreme Court delegated primary responsibility to the Board to investigate and sanction professional guardians regarding continued certification however, the Supreme Court retains primary jurisdiction over professional guardians practicing in the State of Washington.
+The Supreme Court delegated primary responsibility to the Board to investigate and sanction professional guardians regarding continued certification.
+The Supreme Court retains primary jurisdiction over professional guardians practicing in the state of Washington.
 Any Board recommendation of suspension or decertification resulting from a disciplinary proceeding must be filed with the Supreme Court.
 The Supreme Court must review such a recommendation after consideration of the transmitted record.
 By written order, the Court may adopt, modify, or reverse the Board's recommendation.

-The Supreme Court approves the Board's budget.
-Funds from application fees, annual recertification fees, and any other revenue are used to defray expenses.
+Funds from application fees, annual recertification fees, and any other revenue are used to defray Board expenses.
 Board members do not receive any compensation for service.
 Board members are only reimbursed for actual and necessary expenses incurred in the performance of their duties.

-The Supreme Court has instructed AOC to provide administrative support to the Board.
+The Supreme Court has instructed the Administrative Office of the Courts (AOC) to provide administrative support to the Board.
 Staff members who provide support to the Board are AOC employees and receive compensation and benefits according to the human resources policies of AOC at large.